x2-dmmd/x2/md/documents/dataTypes.md

 ## About

 Data types are classifications of variables or values.
-In vanilla x2, there are currently five valid unique data types.
 Each data type can only store a specific type of value.
 For example, a string cannot contain an integer value, or a boolean cannot contain a string value.

 Because x2 is a dynamic programming language, you can change the data type of a variable or a value during run-time.